The facts about sun tunnel technology

 69% brighter than a Solatube

-The answer is simple.
-A Solarspot® will deliver up to 30 times more light than a flexible system (in a typical installation).
-But don’t take our word for it.
-In recent tests carried out by the Building Research Establishment (BRE) systems, a system with a reflective value of more that 99% – very close to the specular reflectivity (99.7%) of our Vegalux material – was shown to out-perform the best flexible systems by at least 10 times and in some situations nearer 30.
+Answer: A Solarspot® will deliver up to 30 times more light than a flexible system (in a typical installation).
+The Building Research Establishment (BRE) states a system with a reflective value of more that 99% which is very close to the specular reflectivity (99.7%) of the Vegalux material, was shown to out-perform the best flexible systems by at least 10 times and in some situations nearer 30.*

 *depending on time of day.